22f3001316/Business-Data-Management-Capstone-Project/README.md

 ## 🏢 Organization Background

 Samastipur Electronics is a local B2C electronics store in Samastipur, Bihar.
 It was founded in April 2021 by Mr. Rahul Shrivastav with an initial investment of ₹10,00,000.
-Today, it has grown to an annual turnover of ₹1.5 Crore.
+Today, it has grown to an annual turnover of ₹50lakh+.
 The store offers air conditioners, refrigerators, mobile phones, and more.

 ---